Meet Eleanor (Ella, EllaJo, Little Miss Sunshine)! She is a vibrant and adventurous 11-year-old and our Little Miss

-Today, Ella plays T-ball, is in love with her gymnastics class and enjoys learning new music on her cello.
+Today, Ella plays baseball, is in love with her gymnastics class and enjoys learning new music on her cello.
 She is always singing, dancing, whistling and sharing stories – it’s easy to pick her spunky voice out in a crowded room (it’s one of a kind full of life and love – just like her).
 She loves her big brother, she looks up to him, and enjoys playing and being super silly with him.
 Ella loves to paint & draw, she loves her books and her kitty cats.
 She is absorbing the world around her and embracing all things beautiful.

 We are so lucky to still be able to bask in her light.
 After eight long years, we know that her medicines continue to work and are giving us more time with her.
 She is in remission.
 Please join our fight – Eleanor’s fight – to help children in their battle against cancer and the life-long side effects they will face.
 Fight Ella, fight!

 Me - Eleanor

 Who do I live with?
 My parents, my big brother Benjamin, and my cute kitty cats Maggie and Sparkles.